ThijsdeZeeuw/small_kwintes_cloud15/Setup.md

 The script will:
 1. Clone the Supabase repository
-2. Configure environment settings
+2. Prepare the Puter data directory
+3. Check Telegram configuration
+4. Prepare n8n directories to prevent import errors
-3. Start Supabase services
+5. Start Supabase services
-4. Start all other services (including Puter)
+6. Start all other services (including Puter)
-5. Configure Ngrok for webhook access (if configured)
+7. Update ngrok URL for webhook access (if configured)
+8. Configure Telegram webhook (if configured)
+9. Check which services are running and report their status

 ## 5. Access Your Services